 PR experts need to be good at keeping secrets and managing people.
 They use different forms of media to ensure that their clients’ reputations are maintained and key messages are conveyed accurately to media houses and the public.
 PR officers work with high-profile individuals, public or private entities and are often privy to classified information.

 Think you are cut out for one of these careers?
-At Seamedu School of Pro-Expressionism, our broadcast journalism degree is tailor-made to equip students with a comprehensive set of tools and skills that can help them stay on top of the latest and most current needs of the industry.
+At Seamedu School of Pro-Expressionism, our broadcast journalism degree is tailor-made to equip students with a comprehensive set of tools and skills that can help them stay current with the industry's needs.

 Crafted by industry experts, the broadcast journalism course covers:

-If you want to be a part of the exciting world of broadcast journalism, get in touch with us today!
+If you want to be a part of the exciting world of broadcast journalism, contact us today!